armc23/docker-lamp/README.md

 Running the application

-  Clone the repo and install the dependencies.
+  Clone the repo and install dependencies.

      git clone https://github.com/armc23/docker-lamp.git

   This project already has a prepared enviroment for that, you have to run:
   Change variable.env.example to variable.env and fill your credentials.
-  Move to project directory and run the following command
+  Move into project directory and run the following commands.

           cd docker-lamp
           cp variable.env.example variable.env